qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 commentIssueId: 41
 ---

+Now that Wasm is moving toward a stack machine, I think that LES is now more relevant than ever, because there seems to be a need for not _one_ Wasm language but two: one for Wasm itself, and another for the pseudo-wasm AST used by producers (i.e. binaryen).
+Both languages would support expressions, but each would interpret them differently.
+In the "official" Wasm, `$a() + $b()` could be syntactic sugar for the sequence `$a(); $b(); i32.add` if both functions return `i32`, whereas in binaryen, the same text would represent the AST `i32.add($a(), $b())`.

+While only one Wasm variation is expected so far, it's not hard to imagine others:

+- People will need to prototype new Wasm features.
+- I'm interested in making some kind of higher-level language using wasm's AST variant as a semantic foundation.

+A general-purpose syntax like LESv3 allows people to do all this without touching the parser or the printer (serializer), let alone writing new ones.

-This post summarizes my current plan for LESv3 syntax, especially as it relates to WebAssembly, and it highlights a couple of questions for the Wasm CG.
+This post summarizes my current plan for LESv3 syntax, especially as it relates to WebAssembly, and it highlights a few questions for the Wasm CG.

 What is LES?
 A one-paragraph summary
 ------------------------------------